kanchan78/Demo/README.md

 # Demo Project
-This is my first smaple java project in spring boot
+This is my first smaple java project in spring boot.
+Created simple github actions worflow also.